California wildfire 'looking a whole heck of a lot better' – KION546

 The Mosquito Fire was one of three large fires in the state.

 The Fairview Fire was burning about 75 miles (121 kilometers) southeast of Los Angeles.
-The 44-square-mile (114-square-kilometer) blaze was 75% contained by Wednesday night.
+The 44-square-mile (114-square-kilometer) blaze was 84% contained Thursday.
 Two people died fleeing the fire, which destroyed at least 35 homes and other structures in Riverside County.

 For more AP coverage of the climate and environment: https://apnews.com/hub/climate-and-environment.